 "I was going through a rather rough time and was at the end of the rope.
-I was able to call EAP and talk with a counselor right away and I am much improved and able to cope with my little crisis in a manner that allows me to continue my life and my job." — EAP client letter to CEO
+I was able to call EAP and talk with a counselor and I am much improved and able to cope with my life and my job." — EAP client letter to CEO

 What are counseling services?